Multi-magnon quantum many-body scars from tensor operators: Tensor operators as an operator basis

 \subsection{Advantages of the basis}

+There are three main advantages to using spherical tensors to solve the constraint equations in Eq.~\eqref{eq:explicitconstraint}.
+We discuss how each of them simplifies the equations and summarize them in Table~\ref{fig:dimension}.

-The constraints in Eq.~\ref{eq:commuteconstraint} are simple in the spherical tensor basis because of Eq.~\ref{eq:STalgebra}.
-Firstly, the number of nontrivial equations can be controlled by limiting the maximal rank in ${H}$.
-For example, we only have to consider ${n=0,1,2}$ if the basis contains only up to ${k=1}$ tensors.
-Secondly, since the iterated commutators ${h_n}$ act like ladder operators for the tensors, the higher the value of ${n}$ is, the fewer the number of ${c^{\phi_k}_{q}}$ coefficients in Eq.~\ref{eq:explicitconstraint}, as ${T_{(k),\phi_k}^{q-n}=\boldsymbol{0}}$ for ${n> q+k}$.
-In contrast, the coefficient of an operator ${O_a}$ in a reducible basis appears in every equation up to ${n=4sK}$.
+First, the coefficients ${c^{\phi_k}_{q}}$ are easy to analytically compute for the largest values of $k, |q|$.
+Higher ${n}$ equations only involve ${c^{\phi_k}_{q}}$ with larger $q$, hence smaller number of coefficients.
+The equations become trivial after a maximum $n$ given by Eq.~\eqref{eq:nestedcom}.
+For instance, if we consider only tensors up to ${k=1}$ in the expansion of ${H_{\text{A}}}$, the ${n}$ we need to consider can be as small as ${n=2}$.
+In contrast, the coefficient of an operator ${O_a}$ in a reducible basis generically appears in every equation up to ${n=4sK}$.

-To further illustrate the utility of the spherical tensor basis, we consider the covariance-matrix algorithm~\cite{qi_determining_2019,odea_tunnels_2020}, which is a general numerical method to embed a set of target states ${\{\ket{\psi_n}\}}$ as eigenstates.
-Essentially, given a Hermitian operator basis ${\{O_a\}}$ for ${H}$, the algorithm can be used to solve for coefficients such that ${H\ket{\psi_n}=0}$ by finding the null space of a matrix with elements given by

-For the target states we consider, the elements of the covariance matrix are particularly simple in the spherical tensor basis.
-We assume that ${\{\ket{\psi_n}\}}$ form a single spin multiplet ${\{\ket{j,m}\}}$ with ${m=-j,\cdots,j}$ and total spin ${j=Ls}$ or ${j=Ls-1}$, which applies to target states in the subsequent section.

-Firstly, in the spherical tensor basis, the covariance matrix has a block-diagonal structure.
-From total ${S^z}$ conservation,

-which implies the covariance matrix elements can be arranged in blocks labeled by the ${|q|}$ value of the tensors.
-In addition, the scalar operators decouple from the rest of the ${q=0}$ tensors i.e. ${H_{\text{sym}}}$ is completely independent of ${H_{\text{A}}}$.
-Thus, after removing the scalars, the numerical diagonalization of the covariance matrix can be performed in fixed ${|q|}$ sectors.
-The dimension of the covariance matrix decreases with increasing ${|q|}$ for ${|q|>\order{1}}$, as there are fewer representations ${\phi_k}$ with ${k\geq |q|}$.

-Secondly, certain spherical tensors can be shown to annihilate some target states without explicit computation.
-The Wigner-Eckart theorem states that the matrix element of a tensor is given by

-If ${m+q=m'>j}$, the matrix element can only be non-zero if ${j'>j}$.
-Thus for the maximum total spin, ${j=Ls}$,